athaioan/intro_prior/2D/README.md

 - `dataset` - Dataloading.
 - `train_scripts` - The python scripts used to train the VAEs.
 - `utils` - The utilities used in the codebase.
-- `metrics` - The function used for evaluating the metrics.